fmassa1/student-collab-hub/README.md

 ## Project Page
 - [ ] search bar based on titles
+- [ ] if user tries to like/comment on a project that has been deleted route to home

 ## Project Detail Page
 - [ ] replying to comments